Omori (video game): Endings

-Alternatively, if the player ignores Basil on the final day, Sunny and his friends will wake up to discover that he has killed himself.
-Sunny then returns home and, depending on the player's choice, can either kill himself with his knife or move away with his guilt still unabated.
+If the player ignores Basil on the final day, Sunny and his friends will wake up to discover that he has killed himself.
+Sunny returns home and, depending on the player's choice, can either kill himself with his knife or move away with his guilt still unabated.
 This ending also occurs if the player has chosen to remain inside and avoid Kel.

 Development and release

-Omori was developed over the course of six and a half years, directed by pseudonymous artist Omocat.
+Omori was developed over the course of six-and-a-half years, directed by pseudonymous artist Omocat.
 It is based on Omoriboy (ひきこもり, hikikomori), a webcomic Tumblr blog Omocat created to "help [them] cope with [their] problems during a confusing part of [their] life."
 Initially planned as a graphic novel, they switched its medium to a video game since they felt it fit the story better, and to enable the audience to make choices during it.
 For the game engine, they chose RPG Maker, as they deemed it important to support an accessible platform and community.

 A Kickstarter campaign was launched in 2014, and was successfully funded within one day, with an initial projected release date of May 2015.
 A Nintendo 3DS port was promised as a stretch goal, but ultimately never came to fruition due to the discontinuation of the console.
 Backers were instead offered a Nintendo Switch port.
 To aid the game's creation, Omocat hired several additional team members, including an RPG Maker expert, but still had a goal of keeping the team size small.
-Initially, they enlisted their musician friends Space Boyfriend and Slime Girls to help with the soundtrack; after being inspired by Bo En's "My Time" and coming up with the idea of hidden music tracks, they contacted him as well.
+Initially, they enlisted their musician friends Space Boyfriend and Slime Girls (Jami Lynne and Pedro Silva, respectively) to help with the soundtrack; after being inspired by Calum Bowen's "My Time" and coming up with the idea of hidden music tracks, they contacted him as well.

 Many of Omoris environments were inspired by dreams that Omocat had when they were younger.
-The imaginary world of Headspace was based on lucid dreaming, and to instil a dreamlike tone, concepts for were devised as it was created.
+The imaginary world of Headspace was based on lucid dreaming, and to instill a dreamlike tone, concepts for it were spontaneously devised as it was created.
 Initially, Headspace was envisioned as a crayon-like world with more experimental gameplay, but this was scrapped due to difficulty designing, testing and programming such a setting.
 Eventually, Omocat utilized a more unconventional design along these lines for "Black Space".